North Cebu Beaches are some of the best beaches in the Philippines!

-Another option of how to go to Malapascua is to ride in a shared minivan or take a private transfer which includes a pick-up from your hotel in Cebu City and drop-off at New Maya Port.
+Another option for getting to Malapascua is to ride in a shared minivan or take a private taxi which includes a pick-up from your hotel in Cebu City and drop-off at New Maya Port.

 This is the option that I went for because it was much more comfortable than the bus and the journey time was faster.

-Book Now ∼ Private Transfer from Cebu to Malapascua
+Book Now → Transfer from Cebu to Malapascua

 ARRIVING AT NEW MAYA PORT